Prison cell

 A prison cell (also known as a jail cell) is a small room in a prison or police station where a prisoner is held.
-Cells greatly vary by their furnishings, hygienic services, and cleanliness, both across countries and based on the level of punishment to which the person being held has been sentenced.
-Cells can be occupied by one or multiple people depending on factors that include, but are not limited to, inmate population, facility size, resources, or inmate behavior.
+Cells greatly vary by their furnishings, hygienic services, and cleanliness, both across countries and based on the level of punishment to which the prisoner being held has been sentenced.
+Cells can be occupied by one or multiple prisoners depending on factors that include, but are not limited to, inmate population, facility size, resources, or inmate behavior.

 Description

 The International Committee of the Red Cross recommends that cells be at least 5.4 sqm in size for a single cell accommodation (one person in the cell).
 However, in shared or dormitory accommodations, it recommends a minimum of 3.4 sqm per person, including in cells where bunk beds are used.

 Prison cells vary in size internationally from 2 m2 in Guinea, 3 m2 in Poland, 9 m2 in Germany to 10 m2 in Norway and 12 m2 in Switzerland.

-Council of Europe (Strasbourg, 15 December 2015) call for a minimum standard for personal living space in prison establishments is 6m² of living space for a single-occupancy cell or 4 m2 of living space per prisoner in a multiple-occupancy cell for the prevention of torture and inhuman treatment.
+Council of Europe (Strasbourg, 15 December 2015) call for a minimum standard for personal living space in prison establishments is 6 m2 of living space for a single-occupancy cell or 4 m2 of living space per prisoner in a multiple-occupancy cell for the prevention of torture and inhuman treatment.

 A March 1991 federal government study of U.S. prisons reported that: